 The long dash, or the m-dash, is used in place of the colon when you want to dramatically emphasize the following words and phrases.
 But, generally, this dash is used when the writer sets off a clause.

-How can you check if you used it right?
+You know how to write the perfect essay, so how can you check if you used it right?
 Read the part of the sentence before and after the dash.
 If they are readable and make sense without the dash, you did well.

 Double-Check the Abbreviations